ajeyvishnu/US_Colleges_Analysis/README.md

 ### Source and Editing
 * The dataset of US College admission details has been considered from Kaggle.
 * Reference: https://www.kaggle.com/datasets/yashgpt/us-college-data
-* Randomly 30 colleges have been selected for the analysis.
-* The hypothesis and the questions that were attempted have been provided below.
+* The questions and the solutions are mentioned below.

 ### Data Dictionary
 * Group: A categorical variable indicating whether the college is public or private.
 1 indicates a private college and 0 indicates a public college.